peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 - How the JavaScript files modify this structure and content as a result of AJAX requests.
 - How the CSS files customize the look-and-feel of the structure and content.

+**TIP:** It's important to remember how these techniques work because you'll be building both a server application and a client application for your Q2 Project.

 ## Bonus

 Using your preferred ESLint rules, lint your project with the `npm run lint .` command.